Allen Family The Chilterns MS Centre nestles between the woods at Wendover and the RAF community at Halton and has...

 Here are just some of the things that we offer outside of our treatments:

 - We run a monthly pub get together called CMS Connect, for people mostly in their 30s and 40s.
 This is a friendly welcoming group, ideal for new people to connect with Centre members in a fun and friendly social setting.
 They understand what you are going through and can offer great friendship and support.
-Contact the group today for more information firstname.lastname@example.org
+Unfortunately this has been suspended due to COVID-19.
+Contact the group today for more information email@example.com

-- Workshops are run throughout the year on a number of topics from how to manage a healthy diet, practical wheelchair courses or emotional well-being.
+- Workshops are run throughout the year on a number of topics from how to manage a healthy diet, practical wheelchair courses or emotional wellbeing.
+Currently these are online courses delivered through Zoom and email.